acrool/acrool-react-picker/README.md

 ## Features

-- Supports queue picker list
+- Quickly create various Pickers such as Datepicker, timepicker, Select dropdown, etc.
-- Plug and unplug using `@acrool/react-portal` and `framer-motion`
+- Plug and unplug using `framer-motion`
 - Quickly create light box effects and send them to the outside to avoid hierarchical problems
-- Support [@acrool/react-router-hash](https://github.com/acrool/acrool-react-router-hash) lightbox (using createControlledPicker)

 ## Install